EvgenyOrekhov/lints/README.md

 your project.

 # Compatibility
-lints is compatible with the latest stable Node.js.
+lints is compatible with the "Current" version of Node.js.

 You can check whether it is compatible with Node.js 4.0 on the [Travis CI page](https://travis-ci.org/EvgenyOrekhov/lints)